EbruBaglan/iCubAnkara01_resurrection/README.md

    |:--:|
    | *The power supplies at hand* |

- - Time for guidance from IIT Tech!
+ - Time for guidance from iCub Tech!

 ## Day2 (10.25.23):